Checklist for renting a property in Amsterdam

 Read more

 Read the draft tenancy agreement and corresponding terms and conditions carefully, as this is the time to raise any questions about the content of the document.
 You’ll also receive an invoice from Interhouse for the first rent payment and deposit.
-Please send us a copy of the signed tenancy agreement in return.
-If you have any questions, please see our Frequently Asked Questions (FAQs) section or contact our office.
+Send us the tenancy agreement with your signature on it.
+For this, you will receive a link to our digital signing program SigningHub.

 Step 7: